 - The Albert Schweitzer Animal Welfare Fund is another grant that promotes animal welfare and helps protect wildlife.
 (Like the above grant, reducing domestic pet overpopulation happens to be another one of its goals.)
 Nonprofits are eligible to apply and applications must be received by February 1 or August 1 of each year.

-By happy coincidence October 24 - 31 is Pulling for Bats Week.
+By happy coincidence October 24 - 31 is Bat Week.
 Events include community weeding projects to make sure the native plants bats favor have healthy habitats.
 (We warned you about the dangers of invasive species).
-It is probably too late to organize a pull for 2016 bat week, but the Bat Squad over at Bat Conservation International has many other ways to be involved throughout the year.
+Explore the Bat Week link for things you can do in everyday life to help save the bats.

 A Treat for You!